Please note our museum hours while we undergo renovations.

 Join us in our museum EVERY SATURDAY for a family-friendly program that highlights the many strange and surprising stories from the history of science.

-Each month we explore a different theme, and in October we’re getting spooky with some scientific mysteries!
+Each month we explore a different theme and in October, we’re getting spooky with some scientific mysteries!
+This week, we’re celebrating all things spooky, so be sure to visit our activities table to test your knowledge of poisonous plants and make your own Materia Medica booklet with images from our rare book collection.

 Our fun, interactive activities are designed for science lovers of all ages.
-We’re celebrating all things spooky, so be sure to visit our activities table to test your knowledge on poisonous plants and make your own Materia Medica booklet with images from our rare book collection.
+Take an up-close look at interesting items in our handling collection.
 Stop by our Object Explorer touch table to learn about the science behind everyday items like ice cube trays and LED light bulbs.
 Chat with our experienced Gallery Guides to find out more about the people responsible for the science embedded in our daily lives.

 During your visit, you can also check out our themed “drop-in” tours at 11:30am and 2pm.